GootyKavyaSree/machine_learning_project-/README.md

 # machine_learning_project-
-This is a machine learning project on movie recommendaton system using python in google colab.
+This machine learning project on a "movie recommendation system" uses Python in google colab.